White Castle Impossible Slider Calories & Ingredients

 This sandwich includes a plant-based patty that smells and tastes similar to a beef patty.
 The Impossible™ Slider at White Castle is available with or without a slice of American cheese, Jalapeño cheese, or smoked cheddar cheese.
 It’s served with pickles and onions on a warm slider bun.

-Read this article for your in-depth guide into the calories, nutrition, ingredients, and allergens in White Castle’s Impossible Slider sandwich.
+This in-depth guide provides an overview of the calories, nutrition facts, ingredients, and allergens in White Castle’s Impossible Slider sandwich.

 White Castle Impossible Slider Nutrition

-There are 230 calories in a White Castle Impossible Slider with smoked cheddar cheese.
-More than half of the calorie are derived from fat.
-Carbs make up 30% of the total calories, and the remaining 18% is from protein.
+More than half of the total calorie are derived from dietary fat.
+Carbohydrates make up 30% of the total calories and the remaining 18% is from protein.

 • Fat: 120 calories